jianshu93/DartUniFrac/README.md

   -o, --output <output>       Output distance matrix in TSV format [default: unifrac.tsv] -s, --sketch <sketch-size>  Sketch size for Weighted MinHash (DartMinHash or ERS) [default: 1024] -m, --method <method>       Sketching method: dmh (DartMinHash) or ers (Efficient Rejection Sampling) [default: dmh] [possible values: dmh, ers]
-      --length <seq-length>   Per-hash independent random sequence length L for ERS [default: 1024] --seed <seed>           Random seed for reproducibility [default: 1337] -h, --help                  Print help
+  -l, --length <seq-length>   Per-hash independent random sequence length L for ERS [default: 4096]
+      --seed <seed>           Random seed for reproducibility [default: 1337] -h, --help                  Print help
   -V, --version               Print version
 ```

 ## Benchmark

 We use Striped UniFrac algorithm as the ground truth, which is an exact and efficient algorithm for large number of samples.
 A pure Rust implementaion, as a supporting crate for this one, can be found [here](https://github.com/jianshu93/unifrac_bp).

-For the testing data (ASV_count.tsv and ASV_aligned.tre), the truth from Striped UniFrac is:
+For the testing data (ASVs_count.tsv and ASV_aligned.tre), the truth from Striped UniFrac is:

 | Sample | Orwoll_BI0023_BI | Orwoll_BI0056_BI | Orwoll_BI0131_BI | Orwoll_BI0153_BI | Orwoll_BI0215_BI | Orwoll_BI0353_BI |
 |---|---:|---:|---:|---:|---:|---:|